Downside risk dashboard

 This measures equity price momentum over the past year.
 Higher percentiles indicate rising prices and more positive investor sentiment.

 We consider average dashboard readings below 35% as indicating heightened downside risk for equity investors.
-In April and May 2025, the downside risk signal was triggered.
-Since the end of June, improving market sentiment has moved the dashboard back to above the derisking threshold.
+At the height of US tariff uncertainty in April 2025 the risk signal was triggered.
+However, the signal soon recovered above the derisking threshold as actual tariffs were lower than initial proposals and the world economy showed resilience.
 Value has been in the danger zone for more than a year.
-Three of the other four attributes that matter to stock market outcomes are in neutral territory.
-Those three are the trends in: (1) the economic data, (2) inflation, and (3) credit spreads.
-The strong price performance of stock indices in 2025 has led the trend in stock prices to a highly positive reading.
+The economic trend has been neutral and is on the verge of moving to the green zone.
+Two of the other three attributes that matter to stock market outcomes are in neutral territory.
+Those are the trends in inflation and credit spreads.
+The strong price performance of stock indices in 2025 and early 2026 has led the trend in stock prices to a highly positive reading.